The Alleged Russian Revival

 been commissioned by the Directory to lead an expedition to Egypt and to seize

-Malta on the way so as to give France a naval base in the central
+Malta on the way so as to give France a naval base in

-fleet of between 500 and 600 vessels carrying an army of 29,000 men.
+a fleet of between 500 and 600 vessels carrying an army of 29,000 men.
 When he

 demanded the right to enter the Grand Harbour to take